 City of Rocks is famous among the rock climbing community for its incredible sport climbing but even if you don’t rock climb, City of Rocks is a place you’ve got to see once.
 City of Rocks is a national reserve located about 3 hours southeast of Boise and covers an expansive region of trails and rocks to explore.

-There are so many different trails that you could go explore however the 6-mile City of Rocks loop is definitely one of the best hikes in Idaho and is the top trail to explore all the rocky region has to offer.
+There are so many different trails that you could go explore however the 6-mile City of Rocks loop is one of the best hikes in Idaho and is the top trail to 4xplore all the rocky region has to offer.

 Distance + elevation gain: 2 miles, 300’

 Finally, the easiest but possibly the most fun trail on this list is the radical little hike around Tubbs Hill.
 Accessed right from downtown Coeur d’Alene, the trail traverses the lakefront peninsula but the best part isn’t the trail, but rather the fun cliff jumping spread all around the lake’s coast.

 Go at sunrise for beautiful lake views or have a blast jumping into the lake on a hot summer day.

 If you’re looking for more of a hike and don’t care for jumping into the lake, you can take a detour up one of the many summit trails.